Follow the step by step process or choose what situation that best describes you:

 Admission by UBE Score Achieved in Another State

-If you took the Uniform Bar Exam (UBE) in another state within the past two years, you may qualify for admission to the Colorado bar without taking the Colorado bar exam.
-You must meet the following requirements:
+If you took the Uniform Bar Exam (UBE) in another state more than three years but less than five years ago, you may qualify for admission to the Colorado bar without taking the Colorado bar exam.
+You must meet these requirements.

 Admission on Motion